The Cabot Trail in the scenic Cape Breton Island, Nova Scotia is a world-famous road trip and destination for the avid outdoorsman.

 Along the way, there are viewpoints and signs explaining the unfortunate loss of Boreal and Acadian forests due to the moose overgrazing.
 This has resulted in the loss of biodiversity in both plant and animal species that once thrived here.

-Other Notable Hikes and Trails
+Other Notable Hikes and Trails on the Cabot Trail

 As our park pass expired at 4 pm, we couldn’t take advantage of the other hikes on the west coast.
 We passed by the trailheads and was only able to stop briefly at a small-pebble beach.